-Grand Rapids Gerald R Ford International Airport claims the title to the first regularly scheduled airline service in the United States.
+What is Michigan Known For? – Grand Rapids Gerald R Ford International Airport claims the title of the first regularly scheduled airline service in the United States.
 Air service began on July 31, 1926, between Grand Rapids and Detroit, Michigan.
-Stout Air Services operated from Ford Airport in Dearborn under the name Detroit-Grand Rapids Airline.
-A round trip ticket cost $35.
+Stout Air Services operated from Ford Airport in Dearborn under Detroit-Grand Rapids Airline.
+A round-trip ticket costs $35.
 That ticket would be about $541 today!

 #4 Michigan Has One Of the Last Chain Powered Ferry Services